 Students sit at state of the art computers to work on classroom assignments, PowerPoint presenations and various assignments.
 Students must have a current pass code from DSU's Computing Office.
 For further information, click here .

 Library Room 205, Office-Library Room 207

-Students may drop in for assistance with any writing assignment across the curriculum.
+Students come for assistance with writing assignment in English and across the curriculum.
 For further information, click here .